ASC Ranked No. 1 Best Court Reporting School in America - 2024

 Embark on a career that's vital, exciting and rewarding with coast-to-coast opportunities at your fingertips.
 Court reporters can work in the legal community, provide communications access for people with hearing loss, be an independent contractor, or run their own reporting agency.

 These programs, approved by the National Court Reporters Association, prepare students for careers as official, freelance, real time reporters, and captioners.
 One feature of the court and realtime reporting program is the development of high-speed recording skills to 225-plus words per minute through the use of real-time translation machine shorthand and computer aided transcription (CAT).

 Hands-on experience pays off for graduates entering the working world.
 Read testimonials from some of our business department alumni.

-Three-year grad rates for the court & realtime reporting AAS program
+Two-year grad rates for the court & realtime reporting AAS program: